amazon-archives/aws-mobile-appsync-events-starter-android/README.md

 If you update your schema in the future, you will find updated versions of these in the AWS AppSync console under the homepage for your GraphQL API when you click the `Android` tab.

-### EventsActivity.java (Query)
+### ListEventsActivity.java (Query)

-- The `EventsActivity.java` file lists all the events accessible to the user.
+- The `ListEventsActivity.java` file lists all the events accessible to the user.
 It returns data from the offline cache first if available and later fetches it from remote to update the local cache.

-### ViewEventActivity.java (Mutation, Query)
+### ViewEventActivity.java (Mutation, Query, Subscription)

 - The `ViewEventActivity.java` file lists information about an event and allows new comments to be added.
+New comments to the event are added while the user is viewing the event via subscriptions.

 ### AddEventActivity.java (Mutation)